 Historically, the Food and Wine Festival started later in the year, leaving Epcot festival-less most of the summer.
 However, year after year, the dates for one of Epcot’s most popular festivals have crept closer and closer to mid-summer.

-For me, that means consuming a ton of food during the hottest time of the year.
+For me, that means consuming festival food during the hottest time of the year.
 Hopefully, for you, it means waiting to travel in October.
-During that time of year, temperatures are still warm but not enough to make you melt like a puddle of a “happy snowman” the moment you step into direct sunlight.
+During the Fall, temperatures are still warm but not enough to make you melt like a puddle of a “happy snowman” the moment you step into direct sunlight.

 With that said, the extended festival dates provide a larger window of opportunity for guests to visit the Festival.
 So there’s that.

 #1 Try the Food

 Naturally, sampling food is the top thing to do at Epcot’s Food and Wine Festival.
 Each year, we do our best to try as many new items as we can.
 However, with so many items, we don’t revisit the things we sampled at previous festivals unless they drastically change.

 Below is a list of each festival booth that links to menus, food photos, prices, and our reviews.
 Or, if you prefer, we have one comprehensive article that lists each menu item with its price for every booth.

 - Australia Marketplace

 - Morocco Marketplace

 - Greece Marketplace